Jindal Global Law School Admissions 2026

 Land Acquisition Act: This section contains topics like preliminary investigation, declaration of intended acquisition, temporary occupation of land, award by the collector, publication of the preliminary notification and acquisition of land for companies, payment of damages, things determined while granting compensation etc.

-The AIBE 20 syllabus is the same as the AIBE exam syllabus for the previous session.
-BCI has not notified any changes in the AIBE syllabus 2025.
-The AIBE 20 cut off will remain at 45% for general/OBC categories and 40% for SC/ST categories.
+BCI will notify about any changes in the AIBE syllabus 2026.
+The AIBE 21 cut off will remain at 45% for general/OBC categories and 40% for SC/ST categories.

-The Bar Council of India has released the AIBE 20 exam pattern along with the AIBE 20 syllabus.
-The AIBE 20 paper pattern comprises important details related to the exam like duration of the exam, type of questions, nature of questions, marking scheme etc. Students must go through the AIBE exam pattern 2025 to get a detailed understanding of how the exam will be conducted.
-The detailed exam pattern of AIBE 20 is given below:
+The Bar Council of India will release the AIBE 21 exam pattern along with the AIBE 21 syllabus.
+The AIBE 21 paper pattern comprises important details related to the exam, like duration of the exam, type of questions, nature of questions, marking scheme etc. Students must go through the AIBE exam pattern 2026 to get a detailed understanding of how the exam will be conducted.
+The detailed exam pattern of AIBE 21 is given below:

 Particulars | Details |